Andrew Egyapa Mercer

 Andrew Kofi Egyapa Mercer (born 25 May 1973) is a Ghanaian lawyer and politician.
-He is a member of the New Patriotic Party.
-He is the incumbent Member of Parliament for the Sekondi Constituency in the Western Region of Ghana.
+He is member of the New Patriotic Party.
+He is the immediate past Member of Parliament for the Sekondi Constituency in the Western Region of Ghana.
 He succeeded Papa Owusu-Ankomah, who had been MP for 20 years.

 Early life and education

 Andrew Kofi Egyapa Mercer was born in Sekondi in the Western Region of Ghana to James Mercer, a Ghanaian lawyer and diplomat.
 He attended Chapel Hill Preparatory School in Takoradi for his primary education.
 He proceeded to the Adisadel College in Cape Coast, where he obtained both his GCE Ordinary level and GCE Advanced level certificates.
 He gained entrance into the University of Ghana, graduating with Honours in Bachelor of Arts in Humanities and Bachelor of Laws.
 He studied at the Ghana School of Law and qualified as a lawyer in Ghana after passing his bar examination.